handsometunex123/custom-table/README.md

 -------------------------
 # SEARCH COMPONENT:
-Below are the @Input paramaters to get the search up and running:
+Below is the @Input paramaters to get the search up and running:
   1. placeholder: This is the place holder text that should be displayed within the input field.

 Below are the @Output paramaters: